the1lab/1lab/src/Cat/Displayed/Instances/Externalisation.lagda.md

 ```
 </details>

-Finally, we shall show that the the externalisation is a fibration.
+Finally, we shall show that externalisation is a fibration.
-The argument proceeds in the same manner as the family fibration:
+As per usual, the argument proceeds in the same manner as the family
+fibration.
 Given a generalized object $y : \cB(\Delta C_0)$ and a morphism
 $u : \cB(\Gamma, \Delta)$, we can take the pullback of $y$ to be
 $y \circ u$; the lift of $u$ is then simply the (internal) identity
 morphism.